Travel guide

 Internet in Benin: what to expect

-Direct answer: in Benin, you'll have good 4G connection in Cotonou, Porto-Novo, and major cities, and more irregular coverage in rural inland areas.
-With an eSIM, you connect to the local network as soon as you land, without buying a physical SIM or registering your passport, and with support in Spanish if anything goes wrong.
+Direct answer: in Benin you will have good 4G connection in Cotonou, Porto-Novo and main cities, and more irregular coverage in rural inland areas.
+With a Benin eSIM, you connect to the local network as soon as you land, without buying a physical SIM or registering your passport in a store, and with Spanish support if anything goes wrong during your trip.

-Benin's official capital is Porto-Novo, but the economic heart and gateway is Cotonou, where the international airport is located.
-Mobile connectivity has improved significantly: 4G is the norm in urban areas, with speeds sufficient for maps, messaging, social media, and light video calls.
-Outside of cities and on the way to Ganvié, the northern parks, or Ouidah, the signal drops to 3G or disappears at times, which is common throughout West Africa.
-For regional context, our eSIM guide for Africa will be useful.
+Benin's official capital is Porto-Novo, but the economic heart and real gateway is Cotonou, where Cardinal Bernardin Gantin International Airport is located.
+The country's mobile connectivity has improved significantly in recent years: 4G is now the norm in major cities, with enough speed for maps, messaging, social media, and light video calls without constant interruptions.
+Outside urban areas and on the way to Ganvié, the northern parks, or Ouidah's historic center, the signal drops to 3G or disappears at times, which is quite common throughout West Africa and not exclusive to Benin.

 Street in Cotonou, Benin, where a traveler uses their eSIM to get internet